Marie-Théodore Périgot

-Marie-Théodore Périgot (born in Strasbourg on 17 October 1807 and died in Nice on 9 May 1888) was a French officer who participated to the French conquest of Algeria.
+Marie-Théodore Périgot (17 October 1807 in Strasbourg – 9 May 1888 in Nice) was a French officer who participated to the French conquest of Algeria.

 Family

 Marie-Théodore Périgot got married with Anna-Pauline-Antoinette de Champs on 12 January 1869 at the age of 62.

 Anna-Pauline-Antoinette is a native of the town of La Croix in the department of Nièvre.

 Military training

 Marie-Théodore was admitted to the École spéciale militaire de Saint-Cyr on 1825 when he was 18 years old.

 When he left this military school, he held the head of his promotion there, and he was assigned to the infantry corps.

 Conquest of Algeria

 On 14 June 1830, sub-lieutenant Périgot attended the landing of the French Navy for the invasion of Algiers, then took part in the combat of Sidi Fredj.

 He then took part on 18 June in the Battle of Staouéli before being a military actor on 5 July in the capture of the Casbah of Algiers.

 Captain Périgot was appointed by Marshal Bugeaud as the superior commander of the town of Dellys in Kabylia when it suffered the second assault in May 1844.